Decibel: Representation of multiplication operations

 Calculated precisely, the output is 1 W × 10^{25/10} ≈ 316.2 W. The approximate value has an error of only +0.4% with respect to the actual value, which is negligible given the precision of the values supplied and the accuracy of most measurement instrumentation.

 However, according to its critics, the decibel creates confusion, obscures reasoning, is more related to the era of slide rules than to modern digital processing, and is cumbersome and difficult to interpret.
 Quantities in decibels are not necessarily additive, thus being "of unacceptable form for use in dimensional analysis".
 Thus, units require special care in decibel operations.
-Take, for example, carrier-to-noise-density ratio C/N_{0} (in hertz), involving carrier power C (in watts) and noise power spectral density N_{0} (in W/Hz).
+Take, for example, carrier-to-noise-density ratio C/N_{0} (in hertz), involving carrier power C (in W) and noise power spectral density N_{0} (in W/Hz).
 Expressed in decibels, this ratio would be a subtraction (C/N_{0})_{dB} = C_{dB} − N_{0 dB}.
 However, the linear-scale units still simplify in the implied fraction, so that the results would be expressed in dB-Hz.

 Representation of addition operations

 According to Mitschke, "The advantage of using a logarithmic measure is that in a transmission chain, there are many elements concatenated, and each has its own gain or attenuation.
 To obtain the total, addition of decibel values is much more convenient than multiplication of the individual factors."
 However, for the same reason that humans excel at additive operation over multiplication, decibels are awkward in inherently additive operations:if two machines each individually produce a sound pressure level of, say, 90 dB at a certain point, then when both are operating together we should expect the combined sound pressure level to increase to 93 dB, but certainly not to 180 dB!; suppose that the noise from a machine is measured (including the contribution of background noise) and found to be 87 dBA but when the machine is switched off the background noise alone is measured as 83 dBA. [...] the machine noise [level (alone)] may be obtained by 'subtracting' the 83 dBA background noise from the combined level of 87 dBA; i.e., 84.8 dBA.; in order to find a representative value of the sound level in a room a number of measurements are taken at different positions within the room, and an average value is calculated. [...]
 Compare the logarithmic and arithmetic averages of [...]
 70 dB and 90 dB: logarithmic average = 87 dB; arithmetic average = 80 dB.

 Addition on a logarithmic scale is called logarithmic addition, and can be defined by taking exponentials to convert to a linear scale, adding there, and then taking logarithms to return.
-For example, where operations on decibels are logarithmic addition/subtraction and logarithmic multiplication/division, while operations on the linear scale are the usual operations:
+For example, where operations on decibels are logarithmic addition or subtraction and logarithmic multiplication or division, while operations on the linear scale are the usual operations: